 Best practices for mentoring indicate that short, informal meetings are often more valuable than pre-arranged longer ones.
 While it is up to the mentor to initiate the relationship, the new faculty member will decide how much contact she/he wants to have with the mentor.
 It is crucial that the mentor maintain the confidentiality of the relationship.

 Mentors have found that new faculty members might have questions concerning:

 A mentor might offer support concerning:

 The sole obligation of the new faculty member is to meet with her/his mentor once each semester during the first year.
 Second-year, tenure-track faculty will meet with their mentors once in the first semester of the second year.
 The number and type of other meetings will be a matter of mutual agreement between the new faculty member and the mentor.
-The College will provide funds for each pair to have lunch in the University Center each semester.
-Arrangements should be made with the Dean's office to use the College of Liberal Arts card one week prior to the lunch meeting.
-The mentor will return the card and printed receipt no longer than the next day to the Dean's office.
+The College will provide funds for each pair to have lunch or meet for coffee at any establishment on campus each semester.
+Arrangements should be made with Kathy Oeth (firstname.lastname@example.org), Administrative Associate, to use the College of Liberal Arts card one week prior to the lunch meeting.
+The mentor will return the card and printed receipt no later than the next day to Kathy Oeth.

 The program formally concludes at the end of the first year for contract faculty and at the end of the second year for tenure-track faculty.
 Upon completion of the program, the link to an online assessment of the program will be made available to the mentors and the new faculty via e-mail.
 All data from the assessment will be held in strict confidentiality and used exclusively by the Dean’s Office for improvement of the Mentoring Program.